A Unified Bellman Equation for Causal Information and Value in Markov Decision Processes: Unified Bellman Recursion

 Writing explicitly the mutual information and identifying the terms within the second expectation operator with the future averaged value of $\mathcal{G}^{\pi}_T(S_{t+1}, A_{t+1}, \beta)$, we get the unified Bellman recursion:

 {

 }

 This recursive equation can be computed for any $T$.
-The stationary policy, $\pi(A\mid S)$ is achieved for $T\rightarrow \infty$.
+Specifically, we are interested in typical behaviour, when an agents acts according to a stationary policy, $\pi(A\mid S)$.
 In the next section we show how to find the optimal policy, $\pi(A\mid S)$, that maximizes the unified Bellman recursion in (\ref{eq:GREC2}).